TheLancashireman/pico-play/heartbeat/README.md

 ## Initial version

 Copied from STM32 playground and bigly hacked.
 Heartbeat is a double pulse with a frequency of nominally 75 beats per minute.
-No PLL initialisation, uses software timing loopsfor delays.
+No PLL initialisation, uses software timing loops for delays.
 The loop in the delay() function is six instructions.
-The delay factor of 800 means that 4800 instructions are executed every millisecond - which suggests a CPU clock frequency of about 5 MHz, which is compatible with the range of frequencies given for the ring oscillator (see RP2040 refman 2.15.2.1)
+The delay factor of 800 means that 4800 instructions are executed every millisecond - which suggests a CPU clock frequency of about 5 MHz.
+That is compatible with the range of frequencies given for the ring oscillator (see RP2040 refman 2.15.2.1)

+## 2nd version

+Enable the crystal oscillator and use it for the cores.
+Now runs at 12 MHz - about twice as fast.